Advanced Liver Disease: General Information

 - Manufacturing blood proteins that aid in clotting, oxygen transportation, and immune system function

 - Breaking down saturated fat and producing cholesterol

 - Storing excess nutrients and returning some of the nutrients to the bloodstream

 Cirrhosis of the liver, however, can hinder these processes and thus lead to a number of complications, including liver cancer, so it is important to be under the treatment of a medical professional at the advanced stage of the disease.
 Symptoms of advanced liver disease include loss of appetite and energy, yellowing of the skin or whites of the eyes (jaundice), itchy skin, a brownish or orange tint to urine, weight loss or gain, personality change, light colored stools, and fever, among other conditions.

-Tampa General Hospital was named one of America’s Best Hospitals 2020-21 for Gastroenterology & GI Surgery as well as Best Florida Hospital for Gastroenterology & GI Surgery. by U.S. News & World Report.
+Tampa General Hospital was named #24 of America’s Best Hospitals for Gastroenterology & GI Surgery as well as Best Florida Hospital for Gastroenterology & GI Surgery by U.S. News & World Report in 2020-2021.
 At Tampa General Hospital’s Endoscopy Center, we diagnose and treat individuals suffering from liver conditions such as hepatitis C, hepatitis B, cirrhosis, fatty liver disease, advanced liver disease, and other liver disorders.
 Use Tampa General Hospital’s Physician Finder to find a gastroenterologist or call 1-800-833-3627.